dynatrace-oss/unguard/README.md

 ```

 ### Start microservices

-Follow instructions in the READMEs of the 3 services:
+Follow instructions in the READMEs of the 3 services to run all of the locally:
 * frontend
 * microblog-service
 * proxy-service